Muttiah Muralitharan – True Magician In the History of Cricket

 He had always been slightly less effective against left-handers and as time went on the best of them found ways to counter him to a significant extent.
 In 2001, England went to Sri Lanka and won thanks in large part to the runs scored by the left-handed Marcus Trescothick and Graham Thorpe.
 The following year, England won again at home, with Trescothick, Thorpe, and Mark Butcher, another left-hander, all scoring hundreds.

 Although Sri Lanka beat the visiting West Indians to three-nil in 2001.
 The great Brian Lara – the best left-hander in the world – tore into Murali as he racked up 688 runs in three games, in the last of which Murali took only three wickets for 231.
-When the sides next met two years later, Lara scored another double century 209.
+When the sides next met two years later, Lara scored another double century of 209.
 Murali’s response was to develop a “doosra,” an off-spinner googly and a delivery patented by Pakistan’s Saqlain Mushtaq in the 1990s.
-Saqlain Mushtaq invented this delivery in the domestic circuit and applied it at international cricket.
+Saqlain Mushtaq invented this delivery in the domestic circuit and applied it to international cricket.

 Muralitharan worked hard on the ball during a brief spell with Kent towards the end of the 2003 season and unleashed it on England later that year when they returned to Sri Lanka.
 In that series, Sri Lanka won 1–0, England’s left-handers were much less effective and Murali took 26 wickets in three games.